-The Country Dance and Song Society is pleased to announce that Bill Alkire of Wooster, Ohio is the 2018 recipient of the CDSS Lifetime Contribution Award.
-Bill has positively impacted the world of American traditional dance for over 70 years as a dance leader, organizer, choreographer, and mentor.
+The Country Dance and Song Society is pleased to announce that Sue Songer of Portland, OR, is the 2019 recipient of the CDSS Lifetime Contribution Award.

 - 2017 Sandy Bradley

 - 2015 Brad Foster - Read Tom Kruskal's interview with Brad: Part I Part II Videos from LCA Ceremony

 - 2015 Posthumous Award Recipient - Warren Argo

 For photos of Bob's award ceremony held in December 2011 in Brasstown, NC, see the album posted by Keather Weidman.
 See also Bruce Hamilton's report of the event on the CDSS blog.